For CT Transfer Act Services contact:

-The Transfer Act and Connecticut Remediation Standards (RSRs) and are regulations that govern the notification, investigation and cleanup of Connecticut properties that have been sold or transferred.
-The Transfer Act and RSRs pertain to properties with certain history of hazardous waste generation or land use history (dry cleaners, auto body shops for example).
+The Transfer Act and Connecticut Remediation Standards (RSRs) are regulations that govern the notification, investigation and cleanup of Connecticut properties that have been sold or transferred.
+The CT Transfer Act and RSRs pertain to properties with certain history of hazardous waste generation or land use history (dry cleaners, auto body shops for example).

 The standard of care for transfer act assessments requires a detailed investigation of the environmental condition of the property.
 The RSRs impose stringent numerical standards to the site, but also contain various options such as environmental land use restrictions for reducing the amount of remediation required, based on potential exposure to site contaminants.
 Taken together, the RSRs, Transfer Act, and supporting guidance documents fill bookshelves.